 - Traditional work experience placements.

 - Government programmes such as Traineeships/the Youth Contract.

 - Agency work and other casualised forms of work.

-Trade unions and their union learning representatives have a great deal of experience developing high quality learning and development programmes that lead to progression and secure employment.
+Trade unions and their union learning representatives have a great deal of experience developing high quality learning and development programmes that help young people in their job search and lead to progression and secure employment.